One Thousand Days Transformed - The Campaign for Cedarville

 The arts and humanities help you understand and appreciate the complexity of the human experience.

 Studying literature, philosophy, history, and the arts helps Christians gain insight into the diverse cultures, beliefs, and values that make up our world.
-This broadened understanding will help you become a more informed and empathetic citizen, able to engage meaningfully and share the Gospel with the people and ideas you encounter.
+This broadened understanding will help you become a more informed and empathetic citizen, able to engage meaningfully and share the Gospel with the people you encounter.

 #3